 - There should be enough brine to just cover the contents when weighed down.
 It is normal for more brine to form in the first day or so after putting up.

 - Cover container with a dish towel or tea towel to keep out flies and dust.
 Secure with a rubber band, twist ties or elastic strap.
-Stash it in a cool, dark place– a cellar, under the stairs, or under the sink in the kitchen.
+Or if using an airlock lid, add it to the top of the container.

-- When taste and texture are to your liking, move to the refrigerator (aka "fermentation pause button").
-Sauerkraut will last in the refrigerator several months.
+- When taste and texture are to your liking, transfer to jars (cleaning surface again if necessary), secure jars with the standard lids (not the airlock lids if you used them), and move to the refrigerator.
+Sauerkraut will last in the refrigerator for several months.

 Sauerkraut, like all fermented vegetables, should be enjoyed like a condiment.
 Eat a little before each meal, and eat it often!